erikjhordan-rey/Android-Spotify-MVP/README.md

 # Android - Spotify + Model View Presenter (MVP) [![Build Status](https://travis-ci.org/erikjhordan-rey/Android-Spotify-MVP.svg?branch=master)](https://travis-ci.org/erikjhordan-rey/Android-Spotify-MVP)
-Example android Model View Presenter used to explain how to use this pattern in our android applications.
+Android Model View Presenter used to explain how to use this pattern in our android applications.

 This example was created to support an article explanation [Model View Presenter en Android][1] (spanish).

 Libraries used on the sample project
 ------------------------------------
-* [AppCompat, CardView, RecyclerView an Design][2]
+* [AppCompat, CardView, RecyclerView, Material][2]
-* [Butterknife][3]
 * [Retrofit 2][4]
 * [RxJava & RxAndroid][5]
 * [Gradle Retrolambda Plugin][6]